hello-robot/stretch_ai/docs/adding_a_new_task.md

 ### Finding and Navigating to Objects

-The most critical operations used by the handover task are the `update` object and the `go_to_object` object. `update` is an [UpdateOperation](../src/stretch/agent/operations/update.py) and `go_to_object` is a [NavigateToObjectOperation](../src/stretch/agent/operations/navigate.py).
+The most critical operations used by the handover task are the update operation and the go_to_object operation. update is an [UpdateOperation](../src/stretch/agent/operations/update.py) and go_to_object is a [NavigateToObjectOperation](../src/stretch/agent/operations/navigate.py).

 An UpdateOperation first updates the robot's map.
-Then it looks for an instance in the map that matches the `target_object` using the `match_method`. **When the robot detects a significant object, it creates an instance for the object that gathers information about the detected object, such as a cuboid defined with respect to the map, point clouds, images, and feature vectors.** Stretch AI's  [Rerun](https://rerun.io/) visualization displays instances as colorful line drawn cuboids.
+Then it looks for an instance in the map that matches the target_object using the match_method. **When the robot detects a significant object, it creates an instance for the object that gathers information about the detected object, such as a cuboid defined with respect to the map, point clouds, images, and feature vectors.** Stretch AI's  [Rerun](https://rerun.io/) visualization displays instances as colorful line drawn cuboids.
 You can learn more about instances from the code found in the [/src/stretch/mapping/instance](../src/stretch/mapping/instance) directory.
 For example, the Instance class and InstanceView class are defined in [./instance/core.py](../src/stretch/mapping/instance/core.py).

-The following code excerpt illustrates creating the `update` operation and configuring it to find a person by tilting the robot's head upward, rotating it around, and updating the map.
+The following code excerpt illustrates creating the update operation and configuring it to find a person by tilting the robot's head upward, rotating it around, and updating the map.
 After updating the map, it attempts to find an instance with a detected class name that exactly matches the string "person".

 ```
 update = UpdateOperation("update_scene", self.agent, retry_on_failure=True)